Easy advice for ridding your garments of pesky underarm stains.

 The two culprits, close up: Sweat stains can be white or clear (and undetectable), and—over time—they can turn fabric dingy grey.
 Stains from antiperspirant/deodorant products tend to look yellow, green, or brown, and they can feel hard or crusty.

-Best treatment: Both types of stains have the same solution.
-First, it’s important to wash the garment right away.
+Best treatment: First, it’s important to wash the garment right away.
 Brush the excess stain off the surface of the fabric, and rinse in cold water.
 Wash the garment in warm water with Ariel Excel Washing Gel Original laundry detergent.